* Li Ka-shing to retire after annual general meeting on May 10

 The real estate arm CK Asset Holdings Limited saw annual profits surge 55 percent, also beating estimates.

-"Healthy and synchronized growth in major economies gathered pace in 2017.
+"Healthy and synchronised growth in major economies gathered pace in 2017.
 Provided this trend continues and inflation remains benign, the environment in 2018 should remain supportive for global trade and for our businesses," Li said.

 Li, who ranked 23rd on the world's rich list by Forbes, is the wealthiest tycoon in Hong Kong, a former British colony that returned to China in 1997.

 Over the past few years, Li's close ties with Beijing's Communist Party leadership have come under scrutiny.
 He has never been publicly over-critical.

 "I like to read history very much... and about my country.
 If I can vote today, on the constitutional reform (in China) so (President) Xi (Jinping) can go for another term ...
 I will vote for him," Li said.

 "My relationship with the central government is pretty good.
 But personally I don't say things that I shouldn't say."

 There was a media report last year indicating Li would retire in 2018, but the billionaire businessman had brushed it off, saying he had not yet decided when to step down and that he would stay on as an adviser even after retirement.